TheWidlarzGroup/react-native-video/README.md

 * **"obey"** - Don't play audio if the silent switch is set

 Platforms: iOS

+#### limitMaxResolution
+Limit video tracks to only include tracks that are lower or equal to device screen resolution
+* **true** - Limit video tracks to screen resolution
+* **false** - Video tracks will not be limited to screen resolution

+Platforms: Android

 #### maxBitRate
 Sets the desired limit, in bits per second, of network bandwidth consumption when multiple video streams are available for a playlist.